 With more and more people online every day, the internet can be a hacker’s paradise.
 Don’t make it easy for them!
 Here are some top tips to lock down your accounts.

-✨ Make your passwords long and strong: at least 15 characters and a mixture of numbers, uppercase and lowercase letters, symbols, and don’t use dictionary words.
+- Make your passwords long and strong: at least 15 characters and a mixture of numbers, uppercase and lowercase letters, and symbols, and don’t use dictionary words.

 🆕 Keep everything up to date